psp515/ImperativeProgramming/README.md

 Project contains solutions for Tasks from Imperative programming course on AGH UST in 2021/2022.

 Course focused on the basics of C programming language.
 This course provided informations about memory management and alocation, also second main point of this course was knowledge about pointers.
 Also few simple structures was used in solving some problems.

+All tasks are described in pdf files in folders.

 Labolatory scores:
 ![Zrzut ekranu 2022-06-8 o 20 14 59](https://user-images.githubusercontent.com/69080157/172688013-22f08bfa-e2a4-4d3f-80b0-d50eb434bc06.png)